 Other key retailer attributes for Millennials are: having the best selection of products (82.5%); having everything they need (55.7%); being fun to shop at (42.6%); and having the latest technology to improve the shopping experience (37.7%).
 Interestingly, Millennials don’t over-index the average on this last point by a large amount (105), despite their affinity for new media and technology.

-Topics: Analytics & Automated, Brand Metrics, CPG & FMCG, Household Income, Mobile Phone, Online & Mobile, Promotions, Coupons & Co-op, Retail & E-Commerce, Social Media, Technology, Traditional, Youth & Gen X
+Topics: Analytics & Automated, Brand Metrics, CPG & FMCG, Data-driven, Household Income, Mobile Phone, Online & Mobile, Promotions, Coupons & Co-op, Retail & E-Commerce, Social Media, Technology, Traditional, Youth & Gen X

 Subscribe now to receive more charts and articles like this in your inbox.
 A fast read in a clean, mobile-friendly design.